scottyschup/ruby-curriculum/basic-design/refactoring.md

 necessary to other objects; it shouldn't need to know everything about what every other object is doing (omniscience), and it shouldn't micromanage how other objects manage their responsibilities.
-Nothing in your program usually needs to even about the existence of everything else.
+Nothing in your program usually needs to even know about the existence of everything else.

 **Dead code**: don't leave commented-out (or otherwise unused) code in